I Don't Want a Lover

-"I Don't Want a Lover" is the debut single of Scottish band Texas, taken from their first album, Southside (1989).
+"I Don't Want a Lover" is a song by the Scottish band Texas from their first album, Southside (1989).
 The music starts with blues slide guitar followed by a throbbing rhythm section before the vocals break in.
-It was released in January 1989 and peaked at number eight on the UK Singles Chart.
+It was released as the band's debut single in January 1989 and peaked at number eight on the UK singles chart.
 In the United States, it peaked at number 77 on the Billboard Hot 100 chart in September 1989.

 In 2001, Norwegian production team Stargate remixed and re-released the song to promote The Greatest Hits compilation album.
 Released on 9 July 2001, this version peaked at number 16 on the UK chart.

 Critical reception

 In an ironic review on 4 February 1989, Phil Cheeseman of British music newspaper Record Mirror chided the song for lack of individuality.
-He wrote: "It Begins brightly with some welcome slide guitar work but even before its slide towards American FM rock you're already scouring the sleeve in a vague attempt to find something, anything of interest".
+He wrote: "Begins brightly with some welcome slide guitar work but even before its slide towards American FM rock you're already scouring the sleeve in a vague attempt to find something, anything of interest".